fudge88/miumiu/README.md

 <h5 id=toast></h5>

 ### **Toast:**
-This displays a little pop up message that appears on the top-right of the screen confirming actions
+This displays a little pop up message that appears on the top-center of the screen confirming actions
 made by the user, i.e. added item to bag, deleted item from bag, etc.

 <h5 id=product-page></h5>